Rick Reynolds, LCSW

 Fear

-Fear is at the center of codependency, and a betrayal will certainly induce and increase fear.
+A betrayal will certainly induce and increase fear, and fear is at the center of codependency.
+It stands to reason that we need to have this conversation.
 Right now, it would be strange if you did not have some fear.
-You may be paralyzed by your fear, which is understandable.
-The challenge is to not let fear have the final voice in helping you decide what to do or not to do.
-Fear is a great indicator that we need to turn away from a situation or circumstance, but it also has a seductive voice that can begin to sound like wisdom.
+You may be completely paralyzed by your fear.
+The challenge is to not let fear have the final voice in helping you decide what to do or what not to do.
+Fear is a great indicator that we need to turn away from a situation or circumstance, but it also has a seductive voice that can begin to sound a little too much like wisdom.

-Another part of the challenge is to quit trying to do it yourself.
-This can lead to control.
+It's very hard to quit trying to do it all by yourself.
+This can lead to deeper, more long-lasting issues of control.
 Fear will always encourage us to control.
+It's a survival instinct.
 If you have trouble believing this, take some time to prayerfully consider who and what you are trying to control.
 Then look for the fear behind it; it is there.

 Here's the bad news.
 You have no control.
 Control is just an illusion that helps us deal with fear.
-We have choices, but no control.
-Telling your spouse your expectations is different.
-Sharing your feelings with them is important.
-On the other hand, telling your mate what he or she should or should not be doing isn't good for anyone.
-They need to be willing to do things to help you feel safer.
+We have choices, but we have no actual control.
+Telling your spouse your expectations is different than controlling them.
+Sharing your feelings with them is very important.
+On the other hand, telling your mate what they should or should not be doing isn't good for anyone.
+They need to be willing, not forced, to do things to help you feel safer.

 If you're ready to begin or continue your healing journey, I hope you'll consider registering for Harboring Hope at 12:00 PM CT today.
 Harboring Hope can help you discover what you need to heal and help you find hope in your circumstance.
 We want to rebuild your confidence and give you room to thrive.